-I teach, a lot, and all over the Philly area: Drexel, Rutgers Camden, Pig Iron’s School for Advanced Performance Training and frequently work as a guest artist at places like Swarthmore, Bryn Mawr and Arcadia.
+I teach, a lot, and all over the Philly area: Drexel, Rutgers Camden, Pig Iron’s School for Advanced Performance Training and occasionally as a guest artist at places like Swarthmore, Bryn Mawr and Arcadia.

 I’m Sara Wolff, Swim Pony’s Operations Manager.
 It’s my job to oversee and coordinate projects from inception to end-of-project data interpretation.
 I keep track of company timelines, schedules, and whatever else Adrienne and I think might be useful.
 My background in medical education, first as the Coordinator of the Standardized Patient Program at University of Pennsylvania Perelman School of Medicine, and then as the Simulation Educator for Cooper Medical School of Rowan University, serve me well in this role.

 While not at Swim Pony, I participate in advocacy for people with disabilities.
 I’m a peer supporter for Parent to Parent of Pennsylvania, a matching program for parents of children with disabilities, and I hold a certificate in leadership development through the Institute of Disabilities at Temple University; Competence and Confidence: Partners in Policymaking for Families of Children in Early Intervention.
 I believe in creating a supportive and accessible world for traditionally underserved groups, including the disability community, and I believe that outside-the-box-art can be a wonderful vehicle for meaningful inclusion and acceptance!

 A long time ago, I worked as a theater performer and teaching artist, and it’s super fun to dip my toes back into the art making world with Swim Pony!

 Get in touch with me at firstname.lastname@example.org